windkh/node-red-contrib-telegrambot/README.md

  - psyntium: for providing the weblink for additional content link videos, pictures, animations, audio files
  - MatthiasHunziker: for extending the callback query node to support generic events
  - Skiepp: for providing the send chat action idea.
- - MK-2001: for providing the sendMediaGroup fuhttps://github.com/yagop/node-telegram-bot-apinction.
+ - MK-2001: for providing the sendMediaGroup fuhttps://github.com/yagop/node-telegram-bot-apinction
  - cowchimp: for adding the support for `Node-RED v1.0+` (async)
  - JokerQyou: for adding the support for using webhook without certificate
  - bonastreyair: for providing ideas for improving the command node
- - StephanStS: for extension/clearification/beautification of Readme.md
+ - StephanStS: for extension/clearification/beautification of Readme.md and finding minor bugs

 # Dependencies
 The nodes are tested with `Node.js v8.11.1` and `Node-RED v0.20.3`.
 It also supports `Node-RED v1.0+`.